stormasm/nunotes/new-nu-parser/Readme.md

 the lexer is happening in concert with the parsing

-The main concepts that are getting lexed and parsed are
+The main concepts that are getting lexed and parsed inside the *block()* method includes:

 * let_statement
 * while_statement